aritrac/WebDeveloper/ReadMe.md

 _specifically it talks about buttons, forms, navbars, grid system.
 Also we create an image gallery and a landing page for a _ _fictitious startup_

+_The Section8_JavascriptExamples contains how to use the javascript console to execute Javascript_ _Then 5 primitive data types and numbers and numeric operators and then string and string methods_

 ####Exercises
 ***